-Today part of the Eagles Nest has been turned into a restaurant with amazing views, and it’s possible to tours through the remainder on the building and see some of the rooms as they were as well as allied graffiti and historical information.
+Today part of the Eagles Nest has been turned into a restaurant with amazing views, and it’s possible to tour through the remainder of the building and see some of the rooms as they were, including allied graffiti and historical information.

 Getting there can be a bit of a challenge though.
 My research had told me that Eagles Nest was open from May to October.
 It’s not possible to drive there though.
 Instead visitors need to make their way to Obersalzburg, to the Documentation Museum.
 This museum provides history about the Nazis in the area, including information about the Eagles Nest and what went on there.
 From here you buy the ticket to visit the Eagles Nest and are taken up in a bus to the entrance through the mountain tunnel that was originally used by the Nazis.

 After we had lunch we made our way up the nearby hill to Obersalzburg with hopes to visit The Eagles Nest.
 Even though all the information I had been able to find said it opened from the beginning of May, we discovered once we arrived that due to the bad weather, the road had still not opened, so no visit for us!
 We weren’t having a whole lot of luck with attractions here in Berchtesgaden!